🧠 APA Style 7th Edition: The Changes You Need To Know

 The American Psychological Association has announced the newest version of their publication manual: the 7th edition.
-It will be officially released in October, and arrives just over 10 years since the 6th edition was published.
-Here’s what we know so far:
+It was officially released in October, arriving just over 10 years since the 6th edition was published.
+Here are the main changes you need to know about:

-Fundamentally not much is changing to the way citations are formatted, so if you’re comfortable with writing citations according to the 6th edition rules then it should be a smooth segue into the 7th edition.
+Fundamentally not much is changing to the way citations are formatted, so if you are comfortable with writing citations according to the 6th edition rules then it should be a smooth segue into the 7th edition.
 Here are the most notable changes:

 - Guidelines and citation examples are being added for newer information sources that have emerged or grown in popularity since the 6th edition, like social media messages and videos, and other electronic mediums.